dxcore35/Suddha-theme/README.md

 - huge amount of UI elements that are polished

 # Plugin support
-> Adjusting theme colors for plugins
+> Adjustment of UI colors to fit the theme
 - Calendar Widget
 - Day planner